 As technology advances, gadgets offer better performance with more efficient power consumption.
 The new iPhone 12 is reported to deliver the same.
-TSMC, Taiwanese semiconductor manufacturer and Apple’s chip supplier, discussed the potential performance and efficient power consumption of the A14 Bionic chip used to power the upcoming flagship smartphone series.
+TSMC, a Taiwanese semiconductor manufacturer and Apple’s chip supplier, discussed the potential performance and efficient power consumption of the A14 Bionic chip used to power the upcoming flagship smartphone series.

 Anandtech reports that the chip manufacturer compared the performance stats of the 5nm process used in the new A14 chip with a 7nm process used in the A13 chip at its Technology Symposium.
 The smaller and faster 5nm process will make the new iPhone 12 much faster than the current iPhone 11 run on the 7nm process.